amidaware/tacticalrmm/docs/docs/functions/scripting.md

 ## Community Scripts

 These are script that are built into Tactical RMM.
-They are provided and mantained by the Tactical RMM community.
+They are provided and maintained by the Tactical RMM community.
 These scripts are updated whenever Tactical RMM is updated and can't be modified or deleted in the dashboard.

 ### Hiding Community Scripts
 You can choose to hide community script throughout the dashboard by opening **Script Manager** and clicking the **Show/Hide Community Scripts** toggle button.